Q: Can you tell us a little bit about yourself?

 I want to gain as much experience as possible in France.
 I think my learning and experience here will be a great asset to me.
 My ultimate goal is to create the fashion brand of my dreams from scratch.
 But before that, I want to gain more experience in different environments and have a clearer idea of what kind of designer I want to be.

 Eventually, I want to come back to Korea and express my own fashion philosophy through my brand.
-It’s exciting to think about what the clothes I make can mean to people.
-In five years, I’m excited to see how far I’ve come as a designer and how my experience with 2000Archives will change me.
-I see this whole process as an important step towards my dream.
+I am excited to think about what kind of meaning the clothes I make can give to people.
+I am excited to see how much I will have grown as a designer in five years and how my experience with 2000Archives will change me.
+I think this whole process is an important step towards my dream.

-If you would like to enter our team as an intern designer who is about to graduate, please contact us here.
+If you would like to make a career offer to a new intern designer who is about to graduate, please contact us here.

-Want to be a fashion designer for 2000Archives?
+Do you want to become a fashion designer at 2000Archives?

 이 글은 한국어 (Korean)로도 제공됩니다